 What if the merger discussions were highly secret and not even rumors of the discussions were available, so that no one who was not prohibited from disclosing the information knew about the discussions?
 The donor would know that the "mean between the high and the low" value was not appropriate, but no hypothetical third party could know that even with the exercise of reasonable diligence.
 A hypothetical purchaser who was dealing with a hypothetical seller who knew about the information but could not disclose it would not be able to find out about the information even if the buyer made diligent and persistent inquiries.
-An answer to this theoretical dichotomy may be that a hypothetical seller with this knowledge would never sell at a price well below the anticipated merger price, even though that information, even though it could not be disclosed, would still have to be taken into account in determining the fair market value.
+An answer to this theoretical dichotomy may be that a hypothetical seller with this knowledge would never sell at a price well below the anticipated merger price, even though that information could not be disclosed to a hypothetical buyer.
+Therefore, the donor's knowledge of the information, even though it could not be disclosed, would still have to be taken into account in determining the fair market value.